Smaller manufacturing companies and independent entrepreneurs face a challenge regarding the packaging and shipping of their products.

 Finding the Right Fulfillment Partner for Your Project

-Partnering with a contract packaging service is like building an extension to your business, and choosing the right firm is essential to your ultimate success.
-The service you choose should be able to handle all of your product fulfillment requirements, from primary packaging through to final drop shipment to your waiting clients.
-Whatever your product, your contract packaging partner should be prepared to take your project from initial packaging design to final fulfillment at a cost that keeps your business in the black.
+The packaging company you choose should be able to handle all of your product fulfillment requirements, from primary packaging through to final drop shipment to your waiting clients.
+Whatever your product, your co-packer should be prepared to take your project from initial packaging design to final fulfillment at a cost that keeps your business in the black.

-When choosing a contract packaging partner, there a number of things to consider.
-First, how extensive are the services they offer?
-Can they take your your raw product from arrival at their facilities to final fulfillment in a timely manner and to your strictest specifications?
-That includes warehousing and inventory control, initial packaging processes as well as final assembly, boxing and shipping.
-They should have the on-site resources to offer a wide range of packaging solutions for your product, and should be prepared to adapt to any new direction you may wish to take with your project.
-Above all, your packaging service should be able to deliver your project to order, and on time, with the same degree of professionalism and quality control that you would expect from your own employees.
+Your co-packing company should have the on-site resources to offer a wide range of packaging solutions for your product and should be prepared to adapt to any new direction you may wish to take with your project.
+Above all, your packaging service should be able to deliver your project to order and on time, with professionalism, great customer service, and quality control.

 Final Fulfillment is Where it All Comes Together